laniehei/api-design-node-v3/README.md

 ## Exercises
 ### Hello world Express

-Note: Before running the tests for the exercise, ensure that mongodb is running.
-Please run `mongo` in a new terminal, then `mongod`.
+Note: Before running the tests for the exercise, ensure that mongoDB is running.
+Please run `mongo` in a new terminal.

 * branch - `lesson-1`